jingley/jingai-agent/README.md

 An agentic AI system built with Google Gemini that can perform file operations, execute Python code, and engage in multi-turn conversations with memory.
 This project demonstrates the fundamentals of building autonomous AI agents that can interact with the file system and execute code safely.

+This is just a personal project with minimal security in place.
+Please do not just download this and let it run wild.

 ## 🎯 Project Overview

 This project is based on a **freeCodeCamp guide** for creating agentic AI systems.
 It showcases how to build an AI agent that can: